 Development of the biogas industry in Germany

 - Biogas Association corrected Expansion of biogas plants for 2012 down

-- Biogas day in Baden-Württemberg 2012 - where to put the digestate?
+- Biogas day in Baden-Württemberg 2012 - What to do with the digestate?

 - Research results for Production of biogas from algae

 - Support Association for Biogas and Biogasrat + EEG proposal after 2012

 - Control energy from biogas: Optimization research project started

 - Major order for MT energy to build 12 biogas plants in Slovakia

 Operation of 7000 + x biogas plants in Germany